-Brent Norton has been a director of the Corporation since July 26, 2017 and was the Executive Chairman until March 2019.
+Brent Norton has been a director of the Corporation since July 26, 2016 and was the Executive Chairman until March 2019.
 He was also Chief Executive Officer of the Corporation from October 14, 2016 to June 12, 2019.
 Dr. Norton is a leader in the Life Science industry with operational and Director experience across several successful enterprises which achieved significant multiples for investors and positively affected hundreds of thousands of lives.
 Dr. Norton founded PreMD, completing IPO's and listings on both TSX and AMEX.
-Operationally, he has built R&D and commercial operations, led transactions with AstraZeneca, Atherogenics, Eli Lilly, L'Oreal, Parke Davis/Pfizer, etc., and taken products through the FDA to global out-licensing with Johnson & Johnson.
+Operationally, he has built R&D and commercial operations, led transactions with AstraZeneca, Atherogenics, Eli Lilly, L'Oreal, Parke Davis/Pfizer, etc., and taken products through the FDA to global out-licensing with

+Johnson & Johnson.
 He was a founding Director of Novadaq Technologies (TSX:NDQ, NASDAQ:NVDQ), one of Canada's most valuable medical device companies which was sold to Stryker Corporation in 2017.
 Dr. Norton has been an active member of several BOD's, public and private, in both Canada and the US.
-He is a director of Alpine Ontario, an Advisory BOD member for the Ivey International Centre for Health Innovation, a CAMH Research Committee Member and Past-President and Director of the Osler Bluff Ski Club.

-Pierre Laurin - Director (60 years old)
+Pierre Laurin - Director (61 years old)